hashicorp/terraform/website/source/docs/providers/google/index.html.markdown

 * `account_file` - (Required) Path to the JSON file used to describe your account credentials, downloaded from Google Cloud Console.
 More details on retrieving this file are below.

-* `client_secrets_file` - (Required) Path to the JSON file containing the secrets for your account, downloaded from Google Cloud Console.
-  More details on retrieving this file are below.

 * `project` - (Required) The name of the project to apply any resources to.